wiicode/cybersecurity-framework/home.md

 ## Butterfly Effect.

-> Cybsersecurity disruptios will **harm your customers and/or employees**.
+> Cybser security disruptions will **harm your customers and/or employees**.
 The extent of that harm will vary from minor inconveniences to risks of death.
 Even small breaches can have catastrophic impacts.
 BCSF is to help your organization reach the **minimum safeguards** necessary to protect your customers and your employees.
 {.is-warning}

 # Getting Started